iamBVC/pocketDSP/README.md

 Functions:

 DSP: Create your own custom FX preset by selecting various standalone effects such as reverb, delay, phaser, IIR/FIR filters via the touchscreen display.
-Save/Load them from the embedded SD Card.
+Save/Load in the SD Card.

 Spectrum Analyzer: Applies the FFT algorithm to the input signal, makes measurements on the amplitude of the harmonics and saves the data on the SD card.